"Why do movies about Satan only have Catholics? We never get to see Methodists or Episcopalians put down demons."

 - T*A possibly stands for Thomas Aquainus.

-- Then there is the Catholic imagery in the S season
+- Then there is the Catholic imagery in the fist anime's S season.

 - Chrono Crusade is another Church Militant series set in the United States, which...sorta fits under this trope.
 It's complicated.

 - The manga is vague on which denomination the Order is supposed to belong to.
 In fact, the mangaka admitted in an interview that he did "whatever suited him" when creating the Order, so it doesn't quite fit...well...any of them.
 It definitely looks the closest to Catholicism, though, and most fanfics treat the Order as such, too (with vows, rosaries, and confessionals), so in general it still fits the trope.
 Adding to the complication is that the manga is clearly set in an Alternate History.
 Maybe the Catholic Church evolved differently?